FrostandIce/RaspberryPi_NanoLab/README.md

     psk="YOURPASSWORD"
 }
 ```
-There are 3 variables you might need to change. **country=US** might need to be changed to a different country if you aren't from the US.
+There are 3 variables you might need to change.\
+**country=US** might need to be changed to a different country if you aren't from the US.
+Find your country code [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).\

-**ssid = "YOURSSID"** will be changed to the SSID you are trying to connect to.
+**ssid = "YOURSSID"** will be changed to the SSID you are trying to connect to.\

-**psk = "YOURPASSWORD"** will be changed to the SSID password.
+**psk = "YOURPASSWORD"** will be changed to the SSID password.\
 With this, you have configure for the wifi!
-Next you must enable SSH.
+Next you must enable SSH.\

-All you need to do is add a empty file with the name **SSH** into the micro SD card and everything ready to go!
+All you need to do is add a empty file with the name **SSH** into the micro SD card.\

-Ping into the raspberry pi in your wifi
+This will enable SSH for the Pi, but it is not neccessary if your Pi is older than 2014 because it might be enabled by default.\
+With these files in the SD card, plug in the Micro SD card and the 5V power supply into the Raspberry Pi and turn it on!\

+On the Raspberry Pi Zero W, a blinking led should start lighting up.
+That means you are getting power in the Raspberry Pi.\
+With your desktop/laptop **On the __same__ wifi network** as the Raspberry Pi, trying pinging the Pi with your terminal with this command.
 ```
 ping -c 3 raspberrypi.local
 ```
+This pings it 3 times.
+If all is well, it should give you a response time.\
+If you don't get this message, please check out the list below.
+It's a list of possible problems and solutions that helped me!\
+- **wpa_supplicant.conf** needs to be strictly formatted.
+One example is when people add a space between the ssid and the "YOURSSID".
+It should be ssid="YOURSSID". ~~ssid= "YOURSSID"~~ will **not** work!
+Also take the time to make sure the **wpa_supplicant.conf** has the correct country_code, SSID, and password.
+- Also make sure both devices are connected to the same wifi.
+Whatever wifi you put in the **wpa_supplicant.conf** should be the same you are connected to.
+- If using a VPN, turn it off!
+VPN disguises your IP address when you use the internet, making its location invisible to everyone.
+This is great for privacy, but terrible if you are actually trying to connect a Raspberry Pi to a personal computer.
+- If none of these work, Turn it off and then on again.
+Wait another minute and redo the pinging process!
 SSH into it
 ```
 ssh pi@raspberrypi.local